pivotal/docs-tap/install-general.md

    `management-cluster` and `pinniped-auth` commands.

-## <a id='udpate-previous-tap-tanzu-cli'></a>Instructions for updating Tanzu CLI that was installed for a previous TAP release
+## <a id='udpate-previous-tap-tanzu-cli'></a>Instructions for updating Tanzu CLI that was installed for a previous Tanzu Application Platform release

-If you'd like to the update the Tanzu CLI core and plugins you installed previously for TAP Beta 2:
+If you'd like to the update the Tanzu CLI core and plugins you installed previously for Tanzu Application Platform Beta 2:

 1. Create a directory named `tanzu` by running:
     ```console